looker-open-source/block-cortex-sap/README.md

 <h2><span style="color:#2d7eea">Required Customizations</span></h2>
 >   ❕ Constant Values are configured during the Marketplace Installation process.
 To make changes to these values, please use the Marketplace "Manage" screen.

-- **Default Currency**: In the Looker User Profile, Set the value of "Default Value Currency Required" to the desired default currency.
+- **Default Currency**: In the Looker User Profile, create and set the value of name = default_value_currency_required, label = "Default Value Currency Required" to the desired default currency.

 - **Connection**: In the manifest.lkml file, update the value of the CONNECTION_NAME constant and Client ID.